solyarisoftware/voskJs/README.md

 - Deliver a npm package

-## Change log

-- 0.1.0
-  Added a simple HTTP sever

-- 0.0.15
-  Added tests directory, containing some stress tests results

-- 0.0.14
-  Transcript function updated to integrate Vosk version 0.3.25 (`npm install vosk@latest`), where the function `rec.acceptWaveformAsync` now run on a separated external thread!

-## Acknowledgemnts
+## Acknowledgments

-Thanks to Nicolay V. Shmyrev, author of Vosk project, also for the help about nodeJs API bindings for multithreading management.
+Thanks to Nicolay V. Shmyrev, author of Vosk project, also for the help about nodeJs API bindings for multi-threading management.

 See also:
 - [What's the Vosk CPU usage at run-time?](https://github.com/alphacep/vosk-api/issues/498)
 - [How to set-up a Vosk multi-threads server architecture in NodeJs](https://github.com/alphacep/vosk-api/issues/502)